packwiz/packwiz/README.md

 In future I will have a lot more installation options, but for now the easiest way is to compile from source.

 1. Install Go
-2. Run `go install github.com/comp500/packwiz`
+2. Run `go get -u github.com/comp500/packwiz`

 ## Getting Started
 - Run `packwiz init` to create a modpack in the current folder